 Students who completely withdraw from Trinity Valley Community College during the first 60% of the enrollment period must have a Return of Funds calculation performed to determine if a refund or repayment is owed to the Department of Education or the lender for unearned funds delivered to the student.
+In addition, if a student fails to earn at least one passing grade for the semester, the student is considered to have "unofficially withdrawn" and a calculation based on attendance through the mid-point of the semester is required.
 Once a refund and/or repayment calculation is performed, these funds will be returned to the appropriate entity.
 The student will be notified of any refund due to TVCC or to the Department of Education.
 The student will be allowed to re-enroll at TVCC once the amount owed has been cleared from his account.
 If the student also owes a refund to the Department of Education, the student will be ineligible to receive federal financial aid AT ANY INSTITUTION if that debt remains unpaid after 45 days.
 The funds will be repaid in the following manner until the calculated amount is fully returned: